An Introduction to Massa

 In contrast to previous blockchains based on a DAG architecture, the multithreaded block DAG with transaction sharding and an adapted consensus rule allows to fully benefit from block parallelization and does not require giving special privileges to some nodes.

 We tested our ideas through simulations, that we open-sourced here.
-Using network parameters similar to the ones found in Ethereum (average upload bandwidth of 32 Mb/s and average latency of 100 ms, thousands of nodes), we showed that by using 32 parallel threads, our architecture can withstand up to 10,000 tx/s with transaction confirmation times in the order of 40s!
+Using network parameters similar to the ones found in Ethereum (average upload bandwidth of 32 Mb/s and average latency of 100 ms, thousands of nodes), we showed that by using 32 parallel threads and a Proof-of-Stake Sybil-resistance mechanism, our architecture can withstand up to 10,000 tx/s with transaction confirmation times in the order of 40s!

 This improvement can be understood as follows: